 - Make new friends from around the world

 |Arrive London:||Friday, September 7, 2018|

 |Depart London:||Friday, December 7, 2018|

 Refund requests must be done in writing to AIFS.
 They accept emails and that is generally the easiest way (email@example.com).
 See official AIFS refund policy on your Agreement & Release form on AIFS application.
 Dates to remember regarding AIFS refunds once you are enrolled in the program:

-- TBD: Total program fee is due.
+- After July 13, 2018: Withdrawal for any reason - Total program fee is due.
 NO REFUND OF PAYMENTS after this date.

 |AIFS Pre Departure

 London Fall 2018 Classes